Index: Cell phone laws, legislation by state

-See what your state’s cell phone and texting laws for drivers require — or are about to require.
-Almost all of the 50 states have restrictions on drivers’ use of cell phones, or are wrangling with various plans to limit their use.
+See what your state’s cell phone and texting laws for drivers prohibit — or are about to prohibit.
+The majority of U.S. states have restrictions on drivers’ use of handheld electronics, with texting & driving barred in almost all states.

 Alabama – Alaska – Arizona – Arkansas – California – Colorado